Hpsyche/note/README.md

 # note
-this is my stuty notes
+this is my study notes